jonasngs/URL-shortener/README.md

 3. As the data persists in a PostgreSQL database, you will need to have the latest version of PostgreSQl installed.

-4. Follow the table scheme in `database.sql` file to create the necessary database and table.
+4. Follow the table schema in `database.sql` file to create the necessary database and table.

 5. Ensure that the PostgreSQL credentials in `.env` file are updated to match your local PostgreSQL server credentials